13rac1/install-apache-solr/README.md

     cd install-apache-solr
     vagrant up

+Tested on Ubuntu 12.04LTS and Linux Mint 15; others TBD.

 Notes
 -----
 * The default Tomcat 6 port is 8080.
 It should be firewalled from external access.